intersection

 audio-visual-kinetic

-This performance has been made possible by grants from Israeli Lottery Grant for interdisciplinary research-performance with Artist Outsider with Down Syndrome and Talder Group.
+This performance has been made possible by grants from the Israeli Lottery Grant for interdisciplinary research-performance with Artist Outsider with Down Syndrome and Talder Group.

 2005 Intersection - International festival 100% art, new Cameri Theater, Tel Aviv, Israel.

-Live music by Slava Ganelin
+Live music by Vyacheslav Ganelin

 2004 Intersection - Suzanne Dellal center, Tel Aviv, Israel.

-Live music by Seventeen Migs of Spring.
+Live music by Seventeen Migs of Spring

 photos by Natasha Zborovskaya-Sigawi